benslack19/benslack19.github.io/_posts/2018-03-24-ML-logistic-regression-in-python-on-neuronal-classification/2018-03-24-ML-logistic-regression-in-python-on-neuronal-classification.md

 ---
 title: Applying logistic regression in Python
+mathjax: True
 ---

 ...from lessons learned from Andrew Ng's [ML course](https://www.youtube.com/watch?v=-la3q9d7AKQ).
 Like other assignments of the course, the logistic regression assignment used MATLAB.
-Here, I also translate MATLAB code into Python.
-I apply the mathematical concepts and the Python code to a datset I evaluated in another [project](https://benslack19.github.io/projects/predicting_states_sc_analysis/#supervised-machine-learning).
+Here, I translate MATLAB code into Python, determine optimal theta values with cost function minimization, and then compare those values to scikit-learn logistic regression theta values.
+Instead of using the course assignment for this exercise, I apply the Python code to a subset of data I evaluated in another [project](https://benslack19.github.io/projects/predicting_states_sc_analysis/#supervised-machine-learning).
 Check out the project link for more context to this post.

 ## Import packages and data from project notebook